camchu2001/my-wiki/docs/06. Artificial Intelligence/Non-Technical Intro to AI/Introduction to AI.md

 ### Acquiring Data
 #### 1. Manual Labeling
 For example, one might collect a set of pictures, go through each one, and manually label them.
+This is a tried and true way of getting a dataset where you have both A and B.